Governor Spencer Cox signed several different bills into law last week. One bill was the Constitutional Carry bill, HB 60.

 — Utah Gun Violence Prevention Center (@UtahGVPC) February 6, 2021

-And of course, we’d like to point out that the above statistic doesn’t mean much when you consider that three of the safest states in the union–Vermont, New Hampshire, and Maine–also have Constitutional Carry and seem to be doing fine.
+And of course, we’d like to point out that the above statistic doesn’t mean much when you consider three of the safest states in the union–Vermont, New Hampshire, and Maine–also have Constitutional Carry and seem to be doing fine.